-As artist you can earn money selling prints of your works.
-It is easier, faster and finally, may be more lucrative.
+As an artist, you can earn money selling prints of your works.
+It is easier, faster, and finally, maybe more lucrative.

 Sign up here.
-You receive your margin that you set, but the final price of the item will include producing fees and taxes.
+You receive the margin that you set, but the final price of the item will include production fees and taxes.

 Design by humans

-Royalties starts from $0.5 for stickers, $3 for T-shirt, $6 for art prints.
+Royalties start from $0.5 for stickers, $3 for T-shirts, and $6 for art prints.
 When you sign up you will double your royalties for 90 days.

 Casetify sells mainly phone cases and tech accessories with prints.
 Here you can sell your prints and designs, or your own crafted cases and accessories.

-You can join for free, how much they will pay you wasn’t transparent for me.
+You can join for free, how much they will pay you wasn’t transparent to me.

 Zazzle is a platform for designers who want to sell their prints and designs for customized products.
-The website is big but easy to navigate – a lot of ideas for gifts, wedding, home, including social media content.
+The website is big but easy to navigate – a lot of ideas for gifts, weddings, homes, including social media content.

-Creating your own designs work a little bit like Canva, then you save it and sell.
+Creating your own designs works a little bit like Canva, then you save it and sell.
 The price is determined by Zazzle.
-Royalty rate is too broad: from 5% to 99%.
+The royalty rate is too broad: from 5% to 99%.
 Consider reading the Agreement before applying.

-Printful is print-on-demand drop shipping service integrated with more than 16 marketplaces like Etsy, Shopify, etc and more than 300K+ customers.
+Printful is a print-on-demand drop shipping service integrated with more than 16 marketplaces like Etsy, Shopify, etc, and more than 300K+ customers.
 They help you to create your own print-on-demand business.

-As we talk about sort of business here, the questions of taxes, differences of other country policies should be considered.
-Printful have a blog and marketing workshops to help you figure it out.
+As we talk about the sort of business here, the questions of taxes and differences between other countries’ policies should be considered.
+Printful has a blog and marketing workshops to help you figure it out.

-Pictorem is an online gallery for selling prints of your painting, photo, artwork reproductions.
-They are free, ask no commission or exclusivity, they only add printing costs (they print on variety of surfaces and ship worldwide).
+Pictorem is an online gallery for selling prints of your painting, photo, and artwork reproductions.
+They are free, ask for no commission or exclusivity, and only add printing costs (they print on a variety of surfaces and ship worldwide).

 All you need to do is register, upload and price your work and wait for sales.

-Fine Art America is a widely popular print-on-demand service, largest, fastest-growing art and photography community.
-They have their own Shopify shop and app, but also they are partnered with some offline store.
+Fine Art America is a widely popular print-on-demand service, the largest, fastest-growing art and photography community.
+They have their own Shopify shop and app, but also they are partnered with some offline stores.

-It is a print service, but you still can sell original here too, but be aware that it is not the main purpose of the platform and especially of buyers.
+It is a print service, but you still can sell original here too, but be aware that it is not the main purpose of the platform and especially for buyers.

 No commission, but they will add extra to the price you set.
 Join here.

-Here I mean regular marketplaces that sell all kind of product, not exclusively art work.
-Selling on big marketplaces like Amazon involves taxes, membership fees, it is like having your real e-commerce project.
-In my personal opinion, it doesn’t really work for an artist, but can be great for crafters, jewelry makers and other physical products.
+Here I mean regular marketplaces that sell all kinds of products, not exclusively artwork.
+Selling on big marketplaces like Amazon involves taxes, and membership fees, it is like having your real e-commerce project.
+In my personal opinion, it doesn’t really work for an artist but can be great for crafters, jewelry makers, and other physical products.

 Here are 8 marketplaces I can think of: